Mapwize/mapwize-ui-js/README.md

 - `apiKey` (required) key to authorize access to the Mapwize API.
 Find your key on [Mapwize Studio](https://studio.mapwize.io).
 - `apiUrl` (optional, string, default: null) to change the server URL, if you have a dedicated Mapwize server.
 - `container` (optional, string|HTMLElement, default: null) same as `container` param, default is: `mapwize`
-- `centerOnVenue` (optional, string|object, default: null) to center on a venue at start.
+- `centerOnVenueId` (optional, string|object, default: null) to center on a venue at start.
 Options takes either a venueId or a venue object.
-- `centerOnPlace` (optional, string|object, default: null) to center on a place at start.
+- `centerOnPlaceId` (optional, string|object, default: null) to center on a place at start.
 Options takes either a placeId or a place object.
 - `mapboxOptions` (optional, object, default: {}) to pass Mapbox options to the map, see [Mapbox options](https://docs.mapwize.io/developers/js/sdk/latest/#map-constructor)
 - `mapwizeOptions` (optional, object, default: {}) to pass Mapwize options to the map, see [Mapwize options](https://docs.mapwize.io/developers/js/sdk/latest/#map-constructor)
-- `restrictContentToVenue` (optional, string, default: null) to show only the related venue on the map.
+- `restrictContentToVenueId` (optional, string, default: null) to show only the related venue on the map.
 Builder takes a venue id.
-- `restrictContentToOrganization` (optional, string, default: null) to show only the venues of that organization on the map.
+- `restrictContentToOrganizationId` (optional, string, default: null) to show only the venues of that organization on the map.
 Builder takes an organization id.
 - `onInformationButtonClick` (optional, function) callback called when you click on the footer when a place is selected
 - `onMenuButtonClick` (optional, function) callback called when the user clicked on the menu button (left button on the search bar)
 - `hideMenu` (optional, boolean, default: false) to hide menu bar.